 Instruction to Aurhors (PDF)

-International Journal of Pharmacy and Pharmaceutical Sciences is an online Journal.
-This Journal publishes original research work that contributes significantly to further thescientific knowledge in pharmacy and pharmaceutical sciences (Pharmaceutical Technology, Pharmacognosy, Natural Product Research, Pharmaceutics, Novel Drug Delivery, Biopharmaceutics, Pharmacokinetics, Pharmaceutical/Medicinal Chemistry, Computational Chemistry and Molecular Drug Design, Pharmacology, Pharmaceutical Analysis, Pharmacy Practice, Clinical and Hospital Pharmacy, Cell Biology, Genomics and Proteomics, Pharmacogenomics, Bioinformatics and Biotechnology of Pharmaceutical Interest).
+International Journal of Pharmacy and Pharmaceutical Sciences (Int J Pharm Pharm Sci) is peer reviewed, Monthly (Onward April 2014) open access Journal.
+This Journal publishes original research work that contributes significantly to further thescientific knowledge in pharmacy and pharmaceutical sciences (Pharmaceutical Technology, Pharmacognosy, Natural Product Research, Pharmaceutics, Novel Drug Delivery, Biopharmaceutics, Pharmacokinetics, Pharmaceutical/Medicinal Chemistry, Computational Chemistry and Molecular Drug Design, Pharmacology, Pharmaceutical Analysis, Pharmacy Practice, Clinical and Hospital Pharmacy, Cell Biology, Genomics and Proteomics, Pharmacogenomics, Bioinformatics, Pharmacoeconomics and outcomes research of Medical Science/case study and Biotechnology of Pharmaceutical Interest).
 The Journal publishes original research work either as a Full Research Paper or as a Short Communication.
 Review Articles on a current topic in the said fields are also considered for publication by the Journal.
 Areas of particular interest include: physical pharmacy; polymer chemistry and physical chemistry as applied to pharmaceutics; excipient funcion and characterisation; biopharmaceutics; absorption mechanisms; membrane function and transport; novel routes and modes of delivery; responsive delivery systems, feedback and control mechanisms including biosensors; applications of cell and molecular biology to drug delivery; prodrug design; bioadhesion (carrier-ligand interactions); and biotechnology (protein and peptide formulation and delivery).

 Type-written manuscripts prepared using MS Word should be submitted by online submission system (Under process)or email to firstname.lastname@example.org